freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/fractran.md

 $2^2=4$, $2^3=8$, $2^5=32$, $2^7=128$, $2^{11}=2048$, $2^{13}=8192$, $2^{17}=131072$, $2^{19}=524288$, $\\ldots$

-which are the prime powers of 2.
+Which are the prime powers of 2.

 # --instructions--